griimnak/PyYTD/README.md

 $ python main.py
 ```

-Add youtube URLs to que
+Add youtube URLs to queue

 ```sh
 > queadd https://youtu.be/cuuhsqA95iA
 ```

-Download all in que or single
+Download all in queue or single

 ```sh
 > dl